PyLadiesGR/website/content/post/scholarship-2018.md

 * people in already in a tech field that need this scholarship for professional development
 * students that desire to learn more in order to help their educational experience

+## About the Scholarship

+Our recent [Django Girls Workshop](http://grandrapids.pyladies.com/post/django-girls-2018/) was such a success and inspired so many people that an annonymous donor wanted to continue this energy and support after the workshop as well.
+They stepped up to donate funds to support one of our members on their programming journey.
+A huge thank you to this person, and all those that give back to our community.

 ## Application